 Ready?
 Let’s get started.

 Design tip: Different colors tell different stories.
 Purple is associated with individuality, orange relates to activity, and green conjures images of nature.
-Think about what colors best suit your needs.
-For help choosing a color palette, try Canva’s Color Combinations tool.
+Think about what colors best suit your needs(opens in a new tab or window).
+Find a good color combination with our color palette tool(opens in a new tab or window).

 Of course, you can always use a white background too.